ydigikat/Frugi/README.md

 # Frugi Synthesizer

 Frugi (meaning "frugal" or "stingy") is a beginner-friendly virtual analog synth for microcontrollers.
-Perfect for makers wanting to dip their toes into embedded audio!

 While Frugi is mostly functional, it's designed more as a learning bench than a polished commercial product, some bits are still being worked on periodically.